 - You can insert multiple charts, one in each section, to reflect the aggregated data in each section.
-In a table that contains data groups, you can display only one chart, which presents the aggregated data for the overall table.For more information about charts, see Chapter 8, "Presenting data in a chart." - You can display additional data fields in a section heading.
+In a table that contains data groups, you can display only one chart, which presents the aggregated data for the overall table. - You can display additional data fields in a section heading.
 By default, a section heading displays only a label and the section value, as shown in the report design in Figure 4-14.